naomideokule/naomideokule.github.io/index.md

 #### Track and Field (2018 to present)
 - Varsity 100m and 200m sprinter
 - Accolades won [1](https://www.bishops.com/news-detail?pk=1003836) and [2](https://www.bishops.com/news-detail?pk=1008344&fromId=190083)

+## Internships

+### Salk Institute Virtual Program (July 2020)
+- Virtual research internship with the [Salk Institute](https://www.salk.edu/about/education-outreach/programs/salk-introduction-to-research-science-and-communication-virtual-program/) in La Jolla, CA
+- Capstone Presentation was an analysis on racial disparities in infant mortality in the United States

+### Scripps Translational Research Institute (July 2020)
+- Interviewed for an 8-week research internship but cancelled due to Covid-19

+### Junior Scientist training Program (1 week July 2019)
+- Attended the Scripps Research Center in La Jolla, CA
+- Touring and participated in Lab Demonstrations in a neuroscience research lab.
+- Learning how to work with c. elegans as a model organism.
+- Learning how to use basic molecular biology techniques to identify macromolecules

+### Rady’s Summer Medical Academy (June 2020)
+- Interviewed for an internship but cancelled due to Covid-19

+### Critical Care Cardiology (July 2019)
+- Shadowed Dr Nanavati, Cardiologist and observed his interactions with patients and investigations.
+- Got an opportunity to attend a cardiac angiography and other invasive procedures

+### Emerge Conference (June 21st 2019)
+- Attended an immersive [medical conference](https://emergetheconference.com/) at UCSD School of medicine and got hands-on experience on various skills like IV insertion, laceration repair, chest drain insertion etc on dummy simulations and lectures by eminent Physicians specializing in cardiac surgery, emergency medicine, Obs gyn, internal medicine etc.

+### Southwestern Eye Center (June 2019)
+- Observed interactions between physicians and their patients, various Ophthalmic investigations and Ophthalmic surgery.

 ## Additional Skills
 - Proficient in Adobe InDesign, Adobe Photoshop, Lightroom, website design in WIX, iMovie, PicCollage